What is the required MPH fieldwork?

 - Provide adequate physical facilities and equipment for the student to perform assigned work.

-- Meet regularly with the student during the RFE to assess progress and provide performance feedback.
+- Meet regularly with the student during the fieldwork to assess progress and provide performance feedback.

 - Make sure the student has appropriate training and equipment to ensure safety as per OSHA regulations (as appropriate).